scaffoldly/scaffoldly-examples/README.md

 1. Hyper's [Getting Started](https://hyper.rs/guides/1/server/hello-world/) guide.

-✨ No modifications or SDKs were made or added to the code to "make it work" in AWS Lambda.
+✨ No other modifications or SDKs were made or added to the code to "make it work" in AWS Lambda.

 Check out our other [examples](https://github.com/scaffoldly/scaffoldly-examples) and Learn more at [scaffoldly.dev](https://scaffoldly.dev)!